 And despite popular belief, Pugs are intelligent.
 They may not be the fastest learners or even the most obedient dogs, but they’re adaptively smart.
 Pugs are great at learning from others and from previous experiences, which is essential for any lap dog.

 Many consider Pugs and kids to be a “match made in heaven.”
 And with the qualities that these dogs bring to the table, it’s easy to see why.
-Read on to learn the top reasons why Pugs are the perfect companions for your children.
+Read on to learn the top 4 reasons why Pugs are the perfect dogs for your kids.

 Pugs are without question, loyal dogs.
 And according to Animal Roll, Pugs are considered one of the 20 most loyal dog breeds.
 Largely thanks to their affectionate and sociable nature, Pugs tend to stick by their family, including the kids.